 Then, in a twist that is sure to make some sense in this world, Woodruff grows up in an instant with only the word Schnibble in his mind.
-It appears that Azimuth know this was going to happen and took steps to make sure Woodruff will be able to rescue him, and this world.
+It appears that Azimuth knows this was going to happen and took steps to make sure Woodruff will be able to rescue him and this world.

 What's even sadder in the plight of the Boozooks, a race of mutated humans that lived on the surface while the earth repaired itself.
 They grew to be a peaceful species which would be their downfall.
 The selfish, tax loving humans surviving underground have now re-emerged, taking over the Boozooks' land by bureaucratic force.
 Their belief that a Schnibble will appear to save them is all that some of these persecuted pointy-nosed people have.
 It's quite sad if you think about it, but never does it overwhelm the overall lighthearted tone.

-There's some really nice animations going on in this game, capturing all of the zaniness and slapstick hijinks that makes up this world.
-To get a better look at some movements, a zoomed-in box will appear often offering a short humourous skit.
+There are some really nice animations going on in this game, capturing all of the zaniness and slapstick hijinks that make up this world.
+To get a better look at some movements, a zoomed-in box will appear often offering a short humorous skit.
 It will occasionally break the fourth wall, for example early on the animator pops up to let us know he had no idea what a Tobozon is so just didn't draw it (in case you're wondering it's basically a video phone).

 It took me a while to get through it when I first played it two decades ago, my young brain did need the help of a walkthrough quite often.
 Booting it up now to refresh my memory still made me lose several highly entertaining hours into it.
 It is perhaps one of the weirdest games I've ever played and I loved every bizarre moment.
 One thing's for sure, there's not another one even remotely like Woodruff and the Schnibble of Azimuth.